zjleblanc/ansible-network-mgmt/demos/panos/README.md

   password: "{{ panos_demo_password }}"
 ```

+I have these variables setup to be sourced from a custom Credential Type in AAP, so locally you will need to explicitly pass the vaulted file via a command line argument:<br>
+`ansible-playbook pb_firewall_configure.yml -e @vars/panos_secrets.yml`

 ## Webserver Setup

 This one's a bit trickier - we must use the bastion host as an SSH Proxy - docs to come...